 By Wednesday morning the emails had changed from asking me what the school was planning to do, to informing me about what they (and their families) had decided to.
 Now arriving in greater numbers, the emails were now reading something like: “Dr. Middlebrook, I wanted to let you know that I will not be in class on Saturday.
 My family and I have decided to leave just in case the worse happens.
 I will be in touch when we return.”

 A few hours passed, and then the emails started streaming in at a faster pace.
 I checked the school’s web site once more and there was an official message from President Robert Ivy.
-I read it, logged back on the Internet, and sent emails to everyone in both my classes.
-I even copied the official announcement into the email, so my students wouldn’t have to go to the school’s website to read it unless they wanted to.
+I read it, logged back onto the Internet, and sent emails to everyone in both my classes.
+I even copied the official announcement into the email, so that my students wouldn’t have to go to the school’s website to read it unless they wanted to.
 The question about what to do about class was now answered.
 There would be no class until further notice.
-Everyone was now free to make their own decisions about the critical choice facing us all: “Should I stay or should I go?”
+Everyone was now free, unencumbered about whether or not they might have to miss class, to make their decisions about the critical choice we were all facing: “Should I stay or should I go?”

 I was facing the same decision as my students.
 At the time, I was in the process of buying my home, and in addition to teaching, I was working as an independent marketing and publishing consultant.
-Until mid-August of that year, 2005, I’d lived in Orange County, California completing some client projects that I went there to work on.
-While in California, my car was totaled in an accident on the 405 South Freeway in Long Beach (an out-of-control Ford Explore slammed into an Infinit FX 35, bounced off of it, then slammed into me.)
+Until mid-August of that year, 2005, I’d lived in Orange County, California completing a screenplay writing project that I'd been hired to work on, and I went there to work on it.
+During my stay in California, my car was totaled in an accident on the 405 South Freeway in Long Beach (an out-of-control Ford Explorer slammed into an Infinit FX 35, bounced off of it, then slammed into my Pontiac Grand Am.)
 Although injuries I received as a result of the accident had subsided a lot, I would have been hurt much more in that accident had I not heeded a warning I received from an unknown sender (read my Hub article “Accident Angels,” for that story).
 Therefore, I was well aware of how the decisions we make on an hour-by-hour, minute-by-minute, and second-by-second basis can have a great impact on the quality of life we are left with.
-And even though leaving was going to be a great inconvenience for me since I, like everyone else in my sister's home and in the area where we lived, had things to do, our common sense told us that doing what we could to ensure having a life to do things with, had to come first.
+And even though leaving was going to be a great inconvenience for me since I, like everyone else in my sister's home and in the area where we lived, had things to do, our common sense told us that doing what we could to ensure having a life to do things, had to come first.